Ice Cream Scoops

 High-quality dense, hard ice cream requires a sturdy scoop to dig out and release perfectly smooth, round spheres for topping pie and balancing in cones.
-For years, our go-to dipper has been the Rösle ($26.95), chosen for its gently curved bowl that produces picture-perfect scoops.
+For years, our go-to dipper has been the Rösle, chosen for its gently curved bowl that produces picture-perfect scoops.
 But its narrow handle has always felt a bit small for users with larger hands—and frankly, its price tag is steep.
-In search of a model that’s just as effective, but more ergonomic and economical, we compared it with six models (priced from $11 to $18.44), including classic and innovative designs as well as a portion scoop that claimed it could also scoop ice cream.
+In search of a model that’s just as effective, but more ergonomic and economical, we compared it with six models (priced from about $10 to about $20), including classic and innovative designs as well as a portion scoop that claimed it could also scoop ice cream.
 We scooped from hard-frozen pints of our favorite ice cream and sorbet.

 Bowl shape varied among the models, most of which were either slightly curved ovals or perfectly round half spheres like the portion scoop.
 Both models featuring the latter design formed tidy orbs, but frustratingly the ice cream had to be scraped from the confines of the bowls’ relatively tall walls.
 A large, shovel-shaped bowl on another model formed awkwardly oblong scoops that overwhelmed sugar cones.
 Better were the shallower oval scoops (including the Rösle), which encouraged ice cream or sorbet to roll back on itself, forming perfect balls that released easily.